tumblr/JXHTTP/README.md

 - requests run entirely on background threads, away from the main thread and UI
 - particular attention has been paid to thread safety and is well-documented throughout

-JXHTTP is production-ready and currently powers the [Tumblr iOS SDK](http://tumblr.com/mobile); thousands of successful requests were performed while you read this paragraph!
+JXHTTP is production-ready and currently powers the [Tumblr SDK](https://github.com/tumblr/TMTumblrSDK); thousands of successful requests were performed while you read this paragraph!

 ## Examples ##